Blank

 2. Cultural nuances and expectations

 Just as it is vital to work compliantly in a region, it is also essential to be culturally sensitive.
-For example, here in the Middle East, life and work cultures vary significantly, and practices typical in one country may not be acceptable in other countries.
+For example, in the Middle East, life and work cultures vary significantly, and practices typical in one country may not be acceptable in other countries.
+If you operate in the West or in Austral Asia, you'll find further differences.
 Accommodating cultural nuance is essential if you wish to maintain employee satisfaction and a positive reputation as an employer.

 A simple example of cultural sensitivity is the observance of religious holidays.
 Let's look at Ashura, a Shia and Sunni Muslim holy day, which is only observed in three of the countries we work in.
 The exact date for this holiday changes each year based on the lunar calendar, and it has different meanings for both Shia and Sunni.
 Appreciating where, when and how religious holidays are observed goes a long way to connecting with your employees as an employer.